stevecj/sqlite_ext/README.md

 # SqliteExt

-Provides a convenient way of writing functions in Ruby that can be called from with in SQLite queries through the SQLite3 gem.
+Provides a convenient way of writing functions in Ruby that can be called from within SQLite queries through the SQLite3 gem.

 Although it is already possible to write ruby code for functions that can be called from within SQL queries using SQLite via the